California Overtime Law & Overtime Calculator (2024)

 What is the minimum wage in California?

-The state of California has its own regulations when it comes to the minimum wage.
+The state of California has its regulations when it comes to the minimum wage.
 Namely, if the state minimum wage is higher than the federal one prescribed by the FLSA, it will be implemented as it gives more benefits to California employees.

-As of January 1, 2023, due to rising costs and inflation, the minimum wage that California employers will have to pay amounts to $15.50 per hour.
+As of January 1, 2024, due to rising costs and inflation, the minimum wage that California employers will have to pay amounts to $16.00 per hour

-YEAR26 OR MORE EMPLOYEES25 OR LESS EMPLOYEES
+YEAR26 OR MORE EMPLOYEES25 OR FEWER EMPLOYEES

 2019 $12.00 $11.00